casstanje/casstanje-shell/README.md

 ## TODO
 ### Bugs
 - Powerprofile wheel doesn't update correctly, and glitches out sometimes.
 It works as it should, but visually... not so much
-- Notifications are still shown in the menu even when dnd is on
 ### Others
-- Implement the catppuccin sddm theme, which should also follow the system flavor
+- Implement the catppuccin where_is_my_sddm theme as part of the installation as an optional thing
 - User icon using AccountService instead of my "custom" "implementation"

 ## FAQ